craigjefferies/compass/next-steps/readme.md

 ## Prompt Structuring and Hyper-Parameters

-Since we cannot adjust settings like hyperparamters like temperature in a consumer facing product like ChatPGT, refining prompt structure could improve response quality.
+Since we cannot adjust settings / hyperparamters like temperature in a consumer facing product like ChatPGT, refining prompt structure could improve response quality.
 Playing with the generic educational prompt set may provide improvements, example:

 > "Please provide a clear, well-supported response.
 Focus on fact-based information, use relevant data or sources where possible, and avoid speculation.
 Summarize key points and offer a balanced view."